openkruise/openkruise.io/docs/cli-tool/kustomize-schema-generator.md

 ## Schema Generator

-When using `kustomize` to manage applic ations, in order to use `strategic merge patches (SMPs)` to process environment variables or any array type fields in resource definitions when using openkruise resources, the `OpenAPI schema` of openkruise CRD needs to contain the specified `patch strategy`. `Schema Generator` supports the function of quickly generating `kustomize schema` files based on the resource definition of openkruise.
+When using `kustomize` to manage applications, in order to use `strategic merge patches (SMPs)` to process environment variables or any array type fields in resource definitions when using openkruise resources, the `OpenAPI schema` of openkruise CRD needs to contain the specified `patch strategy`. `Schema Generator` supports the function of quickly generating `kustomize schema` files based on the resource definition of openkruise.
 The specific way of generating `kustomize schema` files can be viewed in [README.md](https://github.com/openkruise/kruise-api/blob/master/cmd/gen-schema/README.md).

 ## Schema Usage